wids-eria/Trails-Forward-server/trails forward overview.md

 |  Sawyer Crew   |   $120,000  |   $100,000  | 2 acres/day |            |                         |
 | Feller/Buncher |   $150,000  |   $40,000   | 4 acres/day | 8" or less |        no bucking       |
 |   Harvester    |   $500,000  |   $80,000   | 8 acres/day |            | slower in smaller trees |
-[Timber Company Cutting Technology][tech-tree-timber-cutting]
+[Timber Company Cutting Technology]

 Timber Companies may also plant new saplings to replace felled trees.

-Timber Companies can develop survey capacity by hiring Foresters.
-This is identical to the Conservationist's survey ability (see below), but costs more (let's start with 30%) and does not send revenue to the Conservationists.
+Timber Companies can develop survey capacity by hiring Foresters (costs 15% more than it does for the Conservationist).
+This is identical to the Conservationist's survey ability (see below), but costs more (let's start with 20%) and does not send revenue to the Conservationists.
 Hiring a Forester also unlocks the Arbogast cut.

 ### Yarding Upgrades
 Each of these has an impact on the area harvested.
 This impact kills a proportionate amount of small plants/trees and animals in the area.